duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 The [Text](#text-template-group) and [Icon](#icon-template-group) template groups are simple templates for presenting text results.
 They both share the same `item` template, while the Icon group's `detail` template is better suited to displaying an icon image.

-Here are some result types that are a good fit this format:
+These results fit this format well:

 - [Software](https://duckduckgo.com/?q=alternative+to+notepad&ia=software)
 - [Code blocks](https://duckduckgo.com/?q=Fizz+Buzz+in+C&ia=codesnippet)